pearlchen/getting-started-guides/START_HERE/arduino_expansion_board.md

 ## 5. Get Your IoT Board Online

 Get your board online in order to turn your IoT board into a true "Internet of Things" device.
 You also need the IP address of your IoT board to program it using the dev kit IDEs.

-* **At a hackathon?
-On a busy or restricted Wi-Fi network?**

 Connect to the Intel® Edison using the device mode micro-USB cable and a virtual Ethernet connection known as "Ethernet over USB":

   * [Windows »](/connectivity/ethernet_over_usb/windows/connect.md)
   * [Linux »](/connectivity/ethernet_over_usb/linux/connect.md)